 👉 I recommend skip the line ticket to Chichen Itza.

 If you are visiting Tulum and want to take a day trip without driving too far, visit Coba ruins.

 While Coba might not be as famous as Chichen Itza it sprawls over 80 miles and offers plenty of shade, which comes a huge relief on a hot sunny day.
 This archeological site has numerous constructions and boasts the tallest pyramid in the Yucatan Peninsula, Nohoch Mul.

 Best tours of Coba ruins

-While a trip to Coba is a good option if you have a car rental, you can also join a guided tour to Coba.
+While a trip to Coba is a good option if you have a car rental, you can also join a guided tour.

 Coba ruins are spread out across the archaeological area with some of the sites located over 1 mile away from one another.
 Most of the trail goes through the jungle, and you can rent a bicycle or hire a bike taxi to save some time.

 Until recently, Bacalar was one of Yucatan’s best-kept secrets.
 This quiet town is tucked away into the southern reaches of Quintana Roo and is famous for its stunning lagoon of Seven Colors.